-A few weeks ago, I had the luxury of taking time out of helping to integrate Petrotechnics and its market leading Operational Risk Management technology into our new home at Sphera to attend the ARC Industry Forum in Orlando, Florida.
+A few weeks ago, I had the luxury of taking time out of helping to integrate Petrotechnics and its market leading Operational Risk Management software into our new home at Sphera to attend the ARC Industry Forum in Orlando, Florida.
 The forum was a global mecca for digital transformation professionals.

 And it was also like being a kid in a digital transformation “candy store.”
 So many sessions and so little time.
 Everywhere I looked there was a session I wanted to attend.
 They offered real practical insight about how companies are doing on their digital journeys.
 It just wasn’t possible to make a bad choice, but I had to choose.